Raul Julia: New York Shakespeare Festival

 His first work was in a production of Pedro Calderón de la Barca's Life Is a Dream, wherein he played Astolfo, thereby making himself eligible to receive his Actors Equity card from Actors' Equity Association.
 Initially, Julia received an allowance from his parents, but after hiring manager Jeff Hunter, he landed a role in a production of Bye Bye Birdie, thereafter declining further financial assistance.
 He began performing with Phoebe Brand's mobile theatre, presenting plays in low-income neighborhoods of New York.
+This wasn't always easy and the group was frequently attacked with cans and other items, including one incident in which a pillow was lit on fire and thrown their way.
 In 1965, he married Vasallo Molinelli.

 In 1966, Julia was cast in the role of Macduff in a Spanish-language version of Macbeth, and also performed in The Ox Cart (La Carreta), a stage play written by Puerto Rican playwright René Marqués.
 Míriam Colón Valle, who also participated in La Carreta, established the Puerto Rican Traveling Theater, where he performed.
 In 1967, the founder of the New York Shakespeare Festival (NYSF), Joseph Papp, attended a performance at Delacorte Theater, where Julia was reading patriotic Puerto Rican poetry.
 Subsequently, Papp offered him the role of Demetrius in a staging of Titus Andronicus.
 After this play concluded, he contacted Papp who offered him the job of stage manager in NYSF's Hamlet.
 While performing this task, Julia also performed in some of the plays.